 The UofM study abroad staff, located in the Panhellenic Building, is here to advise students, parents, and community members about study abroad program options, policies, and procedures as well as scholarship opportunities.

 March 1: Summer & Fall Application Deadline for Study Abroad

 Looking for Microsoft Office for your student?
 Did you know Microsoft Office Suite is available at no cost in PC and Mac platforms for your currently enrolled student?
 The software includes Word, Excel, PowerPoint, Outlook and OneNote.
 Office is a great tool for completing coursework and assignments.

 Your student can download a copy of the software to their computer or laptop.
 To learn more about downloading Microsoft Office, have your student visit the Office website.

-Students can use their Student ID at various locations on Highland Street to receive discounts.
-Additionally, Garibaldi's, Moe's, McDonald's, RP Tracks, Ubee's, Lenny's, Burgerim, and Domino's will accept Tiger Funds.
-Faculty, staff, and students can use the Tiger Funds on their Campus Card to eat in or take out.
+Students can use their UofM Student ID at various locations on Highland Street to receive discounts.
+Additionally, Garibaldi's, Moe's, McDonald's, Domino's, Ubee's, and Smoothie King will accept Tiger Funds for eat-in or take-out.
 To upload money to Tiger Funds, visit the Campus Card website.

 Join in January

-This year, the event will take place from 12:00-4:00 pm on Wednesday, January 24 in the University Center Ballroom on the 3rd floor.
+This year, the event will take place from 12:00-4:00 pm on Wednesday, January 27.
 For any questions, contact MK Tyler at firstname.lastname@example.org.